 The Cost of Building a Home: How Does Price Per Square Foot Work

 Price per square foot is a well-known measure of the value of a home, but how is that calculated?
-It’s more complicated than it seems at first glance.
-Does the home with the lowest price per square foot offer the best value?
+It’s more complicated than you might think – does the home with the lowest price per square foot offer the best value?
 Does a high price per square foot mean that a home is out of your price range?
-And can you estimate the cost of the home you want by simply multiplying the average price per square foot by the size of the house you want?
+Can you estimate the cost of the home you want by simply multiplying the average price per square foot by the size of the house you want?

 The answer to these questions might surprise you.

-You can calculate the price per square foot of a home by dividing the total cost by the number of square feet.
-It’s easy, but it doesn’t tell the whole story.
-The total cost of the home is based on some of the decisions that you make with regard to floor plans and materials used in the build.
+Broadly speaking, you can calculate the price per square foot of a home by dividing the total cost of the home by the number of square feet.
+This is easy to do, but it doesn’t give you the full picture.

 - Location.
-All other things being equal, a home in Toronto is going to have a higher price per square foot than a home in Edmonton.
+All other things being equal, a home in Toronto or Vancouver will have a much higher price per square foot than a home in Edmonton.
 It’s also common to see slight fluctuations in this price from community to community, depending on how desirable it is and the lot it’s built on (more on this below).

-Given this, you can see that smaller homes are likely to have a higher cost per square foot because there’s a higher percentage of the home taken up by bathrooms and/or kitchens.
-Likewise, a home that has a lot of high-end features is going to have a higher cost per square foot than one that uses basic materials.
+Given this, you can see that certain homes are likely to have a higher cost per square foot because there’s a higher percentage of the home taken up by bathrooms and/or kitchens.
+Likewise, a home with a lot of high-end features is going to have a higher cost per square foot than one that uses basic materials.

-The key benefit of knowing the price per square foot gives you a good idea of what you can expect to pay for a home.
-It also gives you a sense of whether or not a particular home is a good deal.
-The key to this, though, is that you need to be looking at homes of comparable quality.
+The key benefit of knowing the price per square foot is that it gives you a good idea of what you can expect to pay for a home, and whether or not a particular home is a good deal.
+The key to this, though, is that you need to be looking at homes of similar quality.

 For instance, if a home has a higher-than-average price per square foot for homes of a similar size, you should look into why.
-It probably has one or more additional features, such as a spice kitchen or an intricate stone patio surrounding the pool.
-If the home has a lower-than-average price per square foot, it could be a sign that there’s something wrong and the seller is looking to get rid of it quickly.
+Perhaps it has one or more additional features, such as a spice kitchen or upgraded finishes.
+If the home has a lower-than-average price per square foot, it could be a red flag that there’s something wrong and the seller is looking to get rid of it quickly.

-When Should You Be Careful About Using Price Per Square Foot?
+When Should You Be Careful Of Using Price Per Square Foot?

-When we’re talking about price per square foot, we’re usually talking about averages.
+When we’re talking about the price per square foot, we’re talking about averages.
 You want to know how one home compares to others, but not all homes fit the average.
-Outliers can significantly impact the overall average.
+Outliers can significantly impact the overall result.

-As we noted before, the higher the square footage, the lower the price per square foot.
+As we noted before, the higher the square footage, the lower the price per square foot is going to be.
 If you wanted to use this builder to build a home that’s only 1,200 square feet, your home is likely to be much more on a per square footage basis.
 The difference in cost could be tens of thousands of dollars.

 At Sterling Homes, we are transparent, taking the guesswork out of it.
 We make it clear on each of our home listing pages what the price per square foot is, making it easy to compare with other homes on the market.

-How Does Price Per Square Foot Affect Resale Value?
+Does The Price Per Square Foot Of A Home Affect The Resale Value?

 When it comes to resale value, people generally want to buy homes that fit in with the neighbourhood.
-As a general rule, it’s not usually smart to stand out.
-This means that you wouldn’t want to build a home with a lot of high-end materials in a neighbourhood where buyers are more cost-conscious.
-You won’t get that money back when you sell the home.
+This means you wouldn’t want to build a home with a lot of high-end materials in a neighbourhood where buyers are more cost-conscious.
+You won’t necessarily get that money back when you sell the home.

 At Sterling, we’re dedicated to helping our buyers build homes that are “just right”.
-This means that they include all of the features that the buyers want, but that they also are comparable in style and price to others nearby.
+We make sure to include all of the great features that buyers want, all while keeping our home designs comparable in style and price to others nearby.

-Sterling Homes has the best price per square foot in all size bands and we’re always focused on providing our customers with value.
-We want you to move into a home that has equity to spare so that you’ll always be able to get more out of your home when it’s time to sell.
-Schedule an appointment to see how we can help you today.
+Sterling Homes aims to have the best price per square foot in all size bands and we’re always focused on providing our customers with value.
+We want you to move into a home with equity to spare so you’ll always be able to get more out of your home when it’s time to sell.
+Talk to one of our Area Managers to see how we can help you today.